• Home

 Big Foot Pass Road is less of a ‘road’ and more ‘dirt track’.
 I would definitely recommend driving back the way you came from Big Badlands Overlook and taking a right turn before getting back to the visitors’ centre.
 This takes you along the main loop road (that we rejoined after coming down Big Foot Pass Road) that runs the entire way through the park from Cactus Flat to Wall.
 Route wise, it does make more sense to come into the park from the Cactus Flat entrance but it means you miss the scenic drive along Highway 44 which is a great way of coming into the park!

-The two overlooks (that I found out about after, otherwise we wouldn’t have done our little detour along Big Foot Pass Road) which we missed are Saddle Pass Trailhead and Bigfoot Pass Overlook.
+The two overlooks (that I found out about after, otherwise we wouldn’t have done our little detour along Big Foot Pass Road) that we missed are Saddle Pass Trailhead and Bigfoot Pass Overlook.
 Saddle Pass Trailhead is, as the name suggests, the start of a trail – it’s one of the shorter trails in the national park but the rugged terrain can be hazardous after rain so just be cautious.
 The views at the start of the trailhead are supposed to be beautiful as well, if you’re not feeling like a hike.

 Bigfoot Pass Overlook